-Perhaps the greatest challenge to the DR-CAFTA arises from the environment and labor chapters.
-It has become widely accepted that environmental and labor provisions should be part of modern trade agreements.
-There is considerable
+Perhaps the greatest challenge to the CAFTA-DR arises from the labor and environment chapters.
+It has become widely accepted that labor and environment provisions should be part of modern trade agreements.
+There is considerable disagreement, however, over how aggressive language in trade agreements should be in addressing these issues.